 - Safety Statistics & Awards Collection Guidance Document

 - Submit Occupational Injury & Illness Data (Safety Portal)

 Process Safety Event Metrics (754)

 AFPM collects Tier 1 and Tier 2 Process Safety Event (PSE) data from all Regular Member Refining and Petrochemical sites for inclusion in an Annual Tier 1 and Tier 2 Process Safety Event Report.
 The report is available to the participating companies.
-Data collected is based on ANSI/API RP 754 “Process Safety Performance Indicators for the Refining and Petrochemical Industries”.
+Data collected is based on ANSI/API RP 754, Third Edition (August 2021) “Process Safety Performance Indicators for the Refining and Petrochemical Industries”.
 Companies may either submit data through the AFPM Safety Portal or submit an excel file of all events to Anna Scherer.
-Statistics for Process Safety Events will be due by March 8, 2019.
+Statistics for Process Safety Events will be due by March 1, 2024.

-AFPM will begin collecting the calendar year 2018 data in January 2019.
-AFPM will accept a company’s international sites in addition to their domestic sites.
+AFPM will begin collecting the calendar year 2023 data in January 2024.
+AFPM will accept a company’s domestic sites ONLY.
 To participate, each company must designate a Database Administrator who is responsible for managing the company's individual employee access and is responsible for reviewing all submissions.

 - Submit Process Safety Event Data (Safety Portal)